Home

 IV.
 Research activity

-- PhD with the rank “Summa Cum Laude” (the highest in Romania), defended on 29 March 2000, with two supervisors: Dr. Johanna Van Konijnenburg – Van Cittert (Utrecht University) and Dr. Ovidiu Dragastan (University of Bucharest).
+- PhD with the rank “Summa Cum Laude” (the highest in Romania), defended on 29 March 2000, with two supervisors: Prof. Johanna Van Konijnenburg – Van Cittert (Utrecht University) and Prof. Ovidiu Dragastan (University of Bucharest).
 Title of the thesis: Early Jurassic Land flora of the Getic Nappe;

-- Awarded with the title Professeur d’Universite classe premiere, echelon 3, at University Claude Bernard of Lyon, Laboratory of Mesozoic Paleobotany.
-Visiting professor for teaching and researching (paleobotany, cuticle ultrastructures of fossil plants) in Lyon;
+- Awarded with the title Professeur d’Universite Classe Premiere invite, Echelon 3, at University Claude Bernard of Lyon, Laboratory of Mesozoic Paleobotany.
+Visiting Professor for teaching and research (paleobotany, cuticle ultrastructures of fossil plants) in Lyon, in 2002;

 - Research experience in systematics, taxonomy, phytostratigraphy and paleoecology of Mesozoic (mainly Jurassic – Early Cretaceous) and Upper Paleozoic (Late Carboniferous and Permian) land plants (macro- and microflora).
 Focused on Mesozoic and Late Paleozoic Paleobotany and In situ Palynology, especially on Bryophyte, Pteridophyte and Gymnosperm compressions or permineralisations;

 - Field worker in sedimentary deposits, focused on paleontological and paleoecological data gathering.
 Good field experience in continental sedimentology (fluvial, lacustrine, paleosols, coal-generating basins) in connection with paleobotanical expertise.
-Skilled in geological mapping at daylight and in underground mining horizons (mining mapping for coal bearing deposits);
+Skilled in geological mapping at daylight and in underground mining horizons (mining mapping for coal bearing deposits, Coal Geology experience);

 - Laboratory experience: paleontological preparations, cuticle extraction, in situ spores and pollen extraction, disperse spores and pollen extraction, peels, thin sections;

-- Scnanning Electron Microscopy (SEM) experience on Hitachi SEM microscopes in Gainesville FL and Lyon, France;
+- Scanning Electron Microscopy (SEM) experience on Hitachi SEM microscopes in Gainesville FL and Lyon, France;

 - Transmitted Electron Microscopy (TEM) experience (ultrastructural cutting, preparation, analysis, photography) on Hitachi microscopes, Lyon, France;

-- Scientific photographer in the following fields: geology, paleontology, underwater photography;
+- Scientific photographer in: paleontology, geology, underwater photography;

-- Computer abilities: MS Windows, MS Office (mainly Word, Powerpoint, but also Excel, Access), Corel Graphics Suite, Adobe Acrobat, Adobe Photoshop, Adobe Illustrator, EndNote, Dreamweaver, etc. Experience in desktop publishing, editing books and newsletters (Geomemoria);
+- Computer abilities: MS Windows, MS Office (mainly Word, Powerpoint, but also Excel, Access), Corel Draw Graphics Suite, Adobe Acrobat, EndNote, Dreamweaver, etc. Experience in desktop publishing (DTP), editing books and newsletters;

 - Coordinator for Romania of the Bibliography of European Palaeobotany and Palynology (1998-2006);